Talcum Powder Lawsuit

 The Reasons for a Talcum Powder Lawsuit

-People are suing over ovarian cancers and mesothelioma because, for decades, Johnson & Johnson and other talc-containing product makers denied any correlation between malignancy and their products.
-However, in recent years, a wealth of research has shown a connection.
+People are suing over developing ovarian cancer and mesothelioma because, for decades, Johnson & Johnson talcum powder product makers denied any correlation between malignancy and their products.
+However, a wealth of research has shown a connection in recent years.

-A talc baby powder lawsuit generally alleges that Johnson & Johnson has known about this link since 1982 but failed to warn customers about the risks.
-However, Dr. Daniel Cramer, a Harvard epidemiologist, discovered the link between Johnson talcum powder and an increased risk of cancer in a study he conducted in 1982.
+A Johnson & Johnson baby powder lawsuit generally alleges that the manufacturer and distributor knew about this link since 1982 but failed to warn customers about the risks.
+However, Dr. Daniel Cramer, a Harvard epidemiologist, discovered the link between Johnson and Johnson's talcum powder and increased ovarian cancer risk in a study he conducted in 1982.

-When he released the results, Johnson and Johnson contacted him to discuss his observations and evidence.
-As a result, he suggested taking talc and baby powder products off the market.
+When he released the results on talc particles and ovarian cancer risk, Johnson and Johnson contacted him to discuss his observations and evidence.
+As a result, he suggested taking baby powder talcum products off the market.

 FDA Sampling Tests Finds Asbestos-Laced Talcum Powder

-In February 2020, the FDA (Food and Drug Administration) held a meeting for public awareness on the testing methods used to identify asbestos in cosmetic products and talcum powder.
+In February 2020, the FDA (Food and Drug Administration) held a meeting for public awareness on the testing methods used to identify asbestos in cosmetic talc makeup and talcum powder.
 The following month, the federal administration issued updates on their results.

-Some of the results show that out of fifty-one samples of talc powder and cosmetic talc products, including blush, nine samples tested positive for asbestos, and forty-three were found to be negative.
+Some results show that out of fifty-one samples of cosmetics and other talcum powder products, including blush, nine samples tested positive for asbestos, and forty-three were found to be negative.

-Additional talcum powder samplings by the FDA are expected to be conducted throughout the remainder of the year, with results of the test made public expected in early 2021.
+Additional talcum powder samplings by the FDA are expected to be conducted throughout the remainder of the year, with test results made public anticipated.

-According to the American Cancer Society, some studies have shown a potential risk of women developing ovarian cancers.
+According to the American Cancer Society, some studies have shown a potential risk of women developing endometrioid ovarian cancer.

-Status of Lawsuits Filed Against Johnson & Johnson
+Status of Talcum Powder Lawsuits Filed Against Johnson & Johnson

-Baby powder litigation is an active area of federal and state law.
+Johnson & Johnson talcum powder litigation is an active federal and state law area.
 Lawsuits alleging a link between talcum powder and ovarian cancer - and manufacturers withheld information about that link - have made headlines, thanks to jury verdicts in the millions and billions of dollars.

 There are also individual talcum powder cases that have not been consolidated.

-How Johnson & Johnson Is Faring in Cancer Lawsuits
+How Johnson & Johnson Is Faring in Ovarian Cancer Lawsuits

 - In July 2019, a supreme court upheld a California jury's award of $417 million to Deborah Giannecchini.
 The Los Angeles jury found sufficient evidence in her medical records that Johnson & Johnson's baby powder caused her malignancy and ordered hundreds of millions of dollars in punitive damages.